Environmental Sustainability Focus Areas

 Environmental Sustainability Governance

-TMNA’s Sustainability and Regulatory Affairs (SRA) division handles Product Environmental and Safety Regulation, Energy and Climate Research, Environmental Sustainability, Enterprise Chemical Management, and Engine Certification and Compliance.¹ The Environmental Sustainability (ES) group of SRA is responsible for developing short-, medium- and long-term sustainability strategies for TMNA, including planning and target setting in alignment with the Toyota Environmental Challenge 2050, which includes developing consolidated five-year environmental action plan goals and targets.
+The Environmental Sustainability (ES) group within SRA is responsible for developing short-, medium- and long-term sustainability strategies for TMNA, including planning and target setting in alignment with the Toyota Environmental Challenge 2050, which includes developing consolidated five-year environmental action plan goals and targets.
 ES is also responsible for developing the annual North American Environmental Report.
 ES reports progress on these activities to the North American Executive Committee (NAEC).

 • Sustainability and Regulatory Affairs